“Our fathers refused to obey him, but thrust him aside, and in their hearts they turned to Egypt. . .” Acts 7:39

 Each day asked something new of them: to renew relationship of trust and obedience to Yahweh.

-The unfamiliar challenges of their new freedom looked daily less and less like the predictable patterns of their recent bondage.
+The unfamiliar challenges of their new freedom looked daily less and less like the predictable patterns in memory of their recent bondage.

-Sadly, even in the pain, it was still, “home.”
+Sadly, even in the pain, it was still, “home,” and they began to long for it.

 - They longed for a predictable pattern of life and turned away from freedom.